|

 solenoid?

-is mostly wasted) that causes the high flow surge at the weld start only
+is mostly wasted when welding starts) causes the high flow surge at the weld start.

 exists between the gas supply flow control and the gas control